 Chapel Dress attire for boys in grades 1-5

-Collared shirt, Navy Blue or Khaki shorts or pants.
-No flip flops will be allowed.
+• Collared shirt, Navy Blue or Khaki shorts or pants.
+Denim pants must be full length with no holes or frays.
+No flip flops or athletic shoes will be allowed.

 Chapel Dress attire for Boys in grades 6-12